MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-integration-overview.md

 # Create and use dataflows in the Power Platform (Preview)

-Using dataflows with the Power Platform makes data preparation easier, and lets you reuse your data preparation work in subsequent reports, apps, and models.
+Using dataflows with Power Platform makes data preparation easier, and lets you reuse your data preparation work in subsequent reports, apps, and models.

 In the world of ever-expanding data, data preparation can be difficult and expensive, consuming as much as 60%-80% of the time and cost for a typical analytics project.
 Such projects can require wrangling fragmented and incomplete data, complex system integration, data with structural inconsistency, and a high skillset barrier.

-To make data preparation easier, and to help you get more value out of your data, Power Query and Power Platform dataflows were created.
+To make data preparation easier and to help you get more value out of your data, Power Query and Power Platform dataflows were created.

 ![Linked entities in Power BI](media/dataflows-linked-entities/linked-entities-03.png)